 At the iconic Wat Xieng Thong temple, you will see a beautiful, traditional temple construction, but with a richly carved entrance covered in gold leaf.
 You also visit the National Museum, which is situated in the former royal palace.
 The contrast to the royal palace in Cambodia’s capital is striking.
 No visit to Luang Prabang is complete without standing on the top of Phousi Hill, after a climb of 328 steps.
 At the top, you can enjoy outstanding views of the city and the river.

 Later in the day, you sail along the Mekong River to the sacred Pak Ou Caves.
 The caves are home to hundreds of Buddha statues in all manner of sizes, and are sacred to Buddhists.
 The trip to and from the caves is a wonderful experience in itself.
 Enjoy the beautiful scenery and the wind in your hair as the local life passes by.
 On the way back to Luang Prabang, you make a stop in a small local village.
 You are back in Luang Prabang late in the day and the evening is at your disposal.

 Today, you’ll be getting up early!
 A very special experience in Luang Prabang takes place in the early hours of the morning, when 300+ monks proceed silently through the streets of the city to collect alms.
-All families send a representative onto the street with food or drinks, which is shared between the monks’ collection pots.
+All local families send a representative onto the street with food or drinks, which is shared between the monks’ collection pots.
 As a spectator, you will be amazed by the respectful silence and great dignity with which this daily ritual takes place.